 To perform an incremental population, click Run on the console, then choose Incremental from the modal that appears.
 This checks for changes in both the data source and training data source and updates the index to match.

-By default, when a conceptual index runs, it will automatically link the top 200 repeated content filters to the index.
+By default, when an index runs, it will automatically link the top 200 repeated content filters to the index.
 These are chosen by multiplying the number of occurrences times word count, then selecting the top 200 in descending order.

 The following settings apply when automatically linking repeated content filters:

-If a conceptual index has both manually and automatically linked filters attached, the manually linked ones will not be changed by the index re-runs and will remain linked.
-They also do not count towards the number in the Repeated content filters to link field.
+If an index has both manually and automatically linked filters attached, the manually linked ones will not be changed by the index re-runs and will remain linked.
+Manually linked filters do not count towards the number in the Repeated content filters to link field, but they do count towards the 1,000 filter maximum.

 Use the Repeated Content Filters section on an Analytics index layout to manually link repeated content filters when the Analytics index is not open in Edit mode.